fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 }
 ~~~

-# Verifying Authentication Assertion {#verifying-authentication}
+## Verifying Authentication Assertion {#verifying-authentication}

-In order to complete authentication ceremony and authenticate the end user, the AS **MUST** perform the steps specified in Section 8.1 of Secure Payment Confirmation.
-The AS should decode each property of the public key credential in the response using base64url before performing the verification.
+When the AS receives the `public_key_cred` value in a grant continuation request, the AS MUST perform the steps specified in Section 8.1 of {{SPC}}.
+The AS MUST decode each property of the public key credential in the response using base64url before performing the verification.

+The grant request MUST be in the _pending_ state when this parameter is received in order for it to be processed.
+If the grant request is in any other state, the AS MUST return an error.

-The AS MUST ensure that the transaction details encoded in the public key credential match the details of the transaction that the client is requesting a grant to perform.
+The AS MUST ensure that the transaction details encoded in the public key credential match the details of the transaction that the client instance is requesting a grant to perform.

+If the AS determines that the authorization is sufficient, the AS grants access tokens and releases subject information to the client instance.

 # Security Considerations